-21 With respect to economic capital, see Merton and Perold [1994] and Estrella [1995].
+21. With respect to economic capital, see Merton and Perold (1994) and Estrella (1995).

-22 As a preventive measure against possible systemic risk, it is theoretically effective to introduce a charge system, but it should be noted that it would be accompanied by not a few difficult issues in terms of actual implementation, such as the problem of deciding how to set the charge.
-However, such difficulties also exist in the case of the current capital adequacy ratio, for example there is the problem of defining bank capital including Tier 2 and of constructing the rationale behind the ratio (8%).
+22. As a preventive measure against possible systemic risk, it is theoretically effective to introduce a charge system, but it should be noted that it would be accompanied by a number of difficult issues in terms of actual implementation, such as the problem of deciding how to set the charge.
+However, such difficulties also exist in the case of the current capital adequacy ratio; for example, there is the problem of defining bank capital including Tier 2 and of constructing the rationale behind the ratio (8 percent).